constcut/aurals/README.md

 This application was developed with Qt 5.15.2 using QML.
 Tested on linux/android/windows.

 Current status is pre-alpha, no releases yet.
+Most of components yet build to the stage 'proof of concept', when all types of components would be fullfilled there would start work to complete them all.

 ## Features